 Faculty members from the Department of Marketing and Information Systems provide instruction in the Bachelor of Science in Business Administration (BSBA) degree program.
-For more information on the ISA major within the BSBA degree program, please see the previous section on the BSBA degree program.
+For more information on the information systems and business analytics major within the BSBA degree program, please see the previous section on the BSBA degree program.